hCG levels: What is Normal During Early Pregnancy?

-hCG levels are the hormone of interest during pregnancy.
+HCG levels are an important indicator of the health and viability of an early pregnancy.
 After all, hCG levels are what pregnancy tests measure to tell you whether or not you’re pregnant.
-But, hCG levels can also be meaningful in understanding how your pregnancy is progressing.
-This post will cover:
+But there’s more to hCG than a second line on a pregnancy test.

 What is hCG?

 HCG, or human chorionic gonadotropin, is one of the major pregnancy hormones.
 Once implantation occurs, the placenta begins to form and secrete hCG. hCG levels rise and send a signal to the corpus luteum to keep producing progesterone, which in turn maintains the uterine lining (instead of shedding it and getting your period) and supports the developing embryo.
 For this reason, this hCG signal is sometimes called the “rescue of the corpus luteum.”

 What is the normal level of hCG when not pregnant?